Sunday, June 05, 2011

 "Indeed," she said.
 "Tobacco, like sage or sweetgrass, is sprinkled about in what's called a smudge."

-I expect to have a few more aha! moments during the pow wow — my first — this weekend.
+I expect a few more aha! moments during the pow wow — my first — this weekend.

 Sunday, August 15, 2010